-$$Q = \frac{1}{\Delta E} \sum{i} \int{T} \int{\Omega} \left( \frac{dT}{dh} \right){i} J{i}(T,\phi,\Omega) \, d\Omega \, dT, \tag{2}$$ where $\Delta E = 35$ eV is the energy required for the formation of an electron-ion pair, $(dT/dh)i$ are the ionization losses of a particle of type i.
-In the altitude range from 25-30 to 50 km, an intermediate target model needs to be used, that accounts also for the particle's deceleration due to ionization losses (e.g. Velinov and Mateev, 1990).
+$$Q = \frac{1}{\Delta E} \sum{i} \iint{T} \left( \frac{dT}{dh} \right){i} J{i}(T, \varphi, \Omega) d\Omega dT, \qquad (2)$$ where $\Delta E = 35 \text{ eV}$ is the energy required for the formation of an electronion pair, $(dT/dh)i$ are the ionization losses of a particle of type i.
+In the altitude range from 25-30 to 50 km, an intermediate target model needs to be used, that accounts also for the particle's deceleration due to ionization losses (e.g., Velinov and Mateev 1990).
 This model was applied for calculation of atmospheric electrical conductivities in the middle atmosphere for different cases: GCR, solar CR, Forbush decreases, day and night conditions, etc. During a strong SEP event the conductivity at altitudes of 30-80 km may increase by two orders of magnitude comparing to the background of GCR.
 This may affect parameters of the global atmospheric electric circuit.
-The intermediate target ionization model was further developed to calculate also the effect of anomalous CR (Velinov and Mateev, 1992; Velinov et al., 2001) taking into account the Chapman function values for the spherical Earth environment (Velinov et al., 2004).
-Anomalous CR play an important role in the maintenance of the polar ionosphere and the ionosphere at the polar cusp (Velinov and Mateev, 1992; Mateev, 1997).
-This model has been recently upgraded using a more precise parameterization of the ionization loss function (Velinov and Mateev, 2005) and is valid for the altitude between 25-30 km and 120 km (see Fig. 5).
+The intermediate target ionization model was further developed to calculate also the effect of anomalous CR (Velinov and Mateev 1992, Velinov et al. 2001)

+taking into account the Chapman function values for the spherical Earth environment (Velinov et al. 2004).
+Anomalous CR play an important role in the maintenance of the polar ionosphere and the ionosphere at the polar cusp (Velinov and Mateev 1992, Mateev 1997).
+This model has been recently upgraded using a more precise parameterization of the ionization loss function (Velinov and Mateev 2007) and is valid for the altitude between 25-30 km and 120 km (see Fig. 5).
 At its lower bound this model agrees with the full-cascade models described above but systematically underestimate the ion production for the middle and low atmosphere.
 It can be generalized for a 3D case for the planetary environments.